 The counterpart of Azure Storage Archive tier in AWS is Amazon S3 Glacier, which is a long-term, secure and durable object storage.

-Differentiating Cool and Archive TiersCool tier is for the kind of data that you want to store on a short-term basis but may not access on a day-to-day basis, such as for banking transactions history, e-commerce transactions history, etc. You need the data to be online, should there be a requirement to retrieve it.
-The speed at which the data can be accessed if a requirement arises is almost same as that of the hot storage tier.
+The cool access tier is for the kind of data you want to store on a short-term basis but may not access on a day-to-day basis, such as for banking transaction history, e-commerce transaction history, etc. You need the data to be online, should there be a requirement to retrieve it.
+The speed at which the data can be accessed if a requirement arises is almost the same as that of the hot storage tier.

 One common use case for the cool storage tier is short-term data backup which could, at later point, be moved to a hot tier for restore or eventually moved to an archive tier for long-term storage.
 It can also be used for storing analytics data, large media files, telemetry, etc. The nature of the data is usually such that they would need a high capacity but low-cost storage option.
 Cool tier fits the bill in such cases.